zebscripts/AFK-Daily/README.md

 - If for some reason the script returns errors like `: not found[0]: syntax error`, it's probably because `afk-daily.sh` is not saved wth `LF` line endings.
 Supposedly the script already does the conversion for you, but it appears you'll have to [do it yourself](https://support.nesi.org.nz/hc/en-gb/articles/218032857-Converting-from-Windows-style-to-UNIX-style-line-endings).
 Apologies.

 ## FAQ
-**Do I need a rooted device?**

-Probably not.
-I've tried my best to take most of the things into consideration to not use root, but maybe I've let something slip through.
-Also, this only affects Personal Devices, as the emulators usually give you root permissions.

 **Can I get banned by using this script?**

 I've tried getting in contact with Lilith through various means, and until this day I did **not** get an answer from them.
 Their [Terms of Service](https://www.lilithgames.com/termofservice.html) states the following: